patoperpetua/scripts-java/README.md

 ### UPDATE VERSION

 It updates the version of a pom file.
-It adds *-SNAPSHOT* and the timestamp to the version.
+It adds the timestamp to the version and if **MVN_SNAPSHOT** is defined or has one argument, it also add *-SNAPSHOT*.

 ```bash
 curl -s https://singletonsd.gitlab.io/scripts/java/latest/java_update_version.sh | bash /dev/stdin